matplotlib/matplotlib/doc/faq/howto_faq.rst

 <https://github.com/matplotlib/matplotlib>`_.
 If you would like
 to report a bug or submit a patch please use that interface.

-To report a bug (or request a feature) just `create an issue
+To report a bug just `create an issue
 <https://github.com/matplotlib/matplotlib/issues/new>`_ on github.
 Please include a `Short, Self Contained, Correct (Compilable), Example
 <http://sscce.org>`_ demonstrating what is wrong.
 This makes it much